riyan-gendut/learning-OpenGL/README.md

   * a triangle with constantly cycling color
 * **dispgridtry.cpp**
   * trying to draw a square in a grid that moves to the right when you press E
-  * WARNING: The color buffer reads from "illegal" memory because I'm dumb. use at your own risk.
+  * **WARNING**: The color buffer reads from "illegal" memory because I'm dumb. use at your own risk.
   * Caution: this code is an abomination that generates massive multidimensional arrays
 * **dispgridclfx.cpp**
   * trying to draw a square in a grid that moves to the right when you press E
   * was supposed to be "fixed" version of dispgridtry.cpp but it still reads illegal memory lol
-  * WARNING: The color buffer reads from "illegal" memory because I'm dumb. use at your own risk.
+  * **WARNING**: The color buffer reads from "illegal" memory because I'm dumb. use at your own risk.
   * Caution: this code is an abomination that generates massive multidimensional arrays
 * **mutagrid.cpp**
   * A test program, in an effort to simplify dispgridtry.cpp